RAW (rolling papers): 1993–2004

-By 1997, Kesselman met the owner of a rolling paper factory in Spain's Alcoy region, which had been producing rolling papers since 1764.
-Through the partnership Kesselman developed two brands, Juicy Jay's, which were flavored papers, and Elements, which were similar to rice papers.
+Around that time, Kesselman met the owner of a rolling paper factory in the Alicante province of Spain, where papers had been produced since around 1764.
+The owner was looking for a new customer to help create and sell new products.
+Through the partnership Kesselman developed two brands, Juicy Jay's, which are flavored papers, and Elements, which is a brand of rice papers.

-2004 - present
+2004–present

-In 2004, Kesselman made a $1 million investment to a supplier of natural, unprocessed and unbleached hemp fiber, which could be marketed as "vegan" papers.
-The concept was successful and RAW became the first company to offer "vegan" papers.
-In 2005, RAW launched its first line of rolling papers.
-The paper was made from unbleached hemp and was free of chemicals, additives, and dyes.
+After opening his store in 1993, Kesselman realized that the market was lacking natural unbleached papers.
+These papers, Kesselman believed, would improve the smoking experience because they would not alter the flavor of whatever was smoked.
+In 2004, he made a $1 million investment to a supplier of natural, less processed and unbleached base paper, which could be made into "vegan" unbleached rolling papers in booklets.
+The concept was successful and RAW became the first company to offer "vegan" unbleached papers.
+In 2005, RAW fully launched its first line of rolling papers.
+The paper was made from unbleached plants and was free of chemicals, additives, and dyes.

+Around 2008, hip-hop artists started using RAW and sharing it with their friends.
+At the same time, people were looking for a better smoking experience.
+This helped the brand grow.
+It is sold across the U.S., and the company has offices in the U.S., Canada, and Europe.
+During the coronavirus pandemic, demand for RAW’s products tripled.
 In 2023, the company clarified its Organic Hemp rolling papers are made in Benimarfull, a village in the Alicante Providence of Spain using unbleached certified organic hemp milled from mills in Southern France.
+In August 2023, the company created the RAW Seeds Fellowship for "legacy cannabis operators who built the cannabis industry."
+It is given through the JUSTÜS Foundation.

+In an article from April 2025, Forbes referenced that RAW is the #1 in total dollar sales in the Rolling Papers & Accessories category in the U.S.

 Manufacturing

 The papers are produced in a variety of styles and sizes.
-These papers are made from unbleached and unrefined plant fibers, which gives them a unique texture and a natural brown color.
-RAW papers also use a water-based gum as a chemical-free bonding agent.
-The production process involves blending the fibers, creating a pulp, drying the paper, and inspecting it for quality.
+These papers are made from unbleached and less processed plant fibers, which gives them a unique texture and a natural brown color.
+RAW papers also use a water-based gum.
+The base sheet production in the mill involves blending the fibers, creating a pulp, drying the paper, and inspecting it for quality.
 Something that sets RAW rolling papers apart from other brands is a unique watermark.
-The watermark is created by pressing the paper between two metal plates, which leaves a distinctive pattern on the paper.
-The watermark serves two purposes: it helps prevent the paper from burning too quickly, and it also helps to ensure that the paper burns evenly.
+The watermark is created by pressing and rolling the paper between two metal rollers with constant pressure, which leaves a distinctive pattern on the paper.
+The additional process required in creating the watermark brings changes to the density of the paper.